craig-joseph-lucas/mydailywalkwiththelord/_posts/2017-07-01-how-to-have-happy-home.markdown

 pageType: post
 title: How to have happy home
 author: Craig Lucas
-tags:
-- jekyll test
+categories:
  - liquid
  - blogging
 ---

 Unless the LORD builds the house, the builders labor in vain.
 Psalm 127-1